 How to Manage Your Finances If You Are a Freelancer?
 Tips That Can Make You More Financial Savvy!

-Things that may affect your work are the unpredictable nature of work, and how to manage your time and resources with an unpredictable income.
-Freelancers also have to do without the perks that regular employees enjoy and there are other things to consider such as managing taxes, unforeseen expenses, and the late payment of employees.
+Things that may affect your work are the unpredictable nature of work and how to manage your time and resources with an unpredictable income.
+Freelancers also have to do without the perks that regular employees enjoy.
+There are other things to consider, such as managing taxes, unforeseen expenses, and the late payment of employees.

 Track Your Income

-Keep A Tab on Your Expenses
+Keep A Tab on Your Expenses.

 Make The Right Budget

-Keep separate bank accounts for managing your accounts better, a business account and a personal account, this will help you figure out your finances better.
+Keep separate bank accounts for managing your accounts better, a business account and a personal account.
+This will help you figure out your finances better.

 Manage Your Taxes